How to Qualify a Sales Lead: Complete Framework

 When and How to Disqualify Leads

-Common Lead Qualification Mistakes
+Common Qualification Mistakes That Kill Pipeline

 Even experienced sales teams make qualification errors.
 Recognizing these patterns helps you course-correct before they become habits.